wagberg/Twisted-Particle-Filter/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box.

+## Working implementation
+The working implementation of a twisted particle filter is in scrpts/erts.jl